airl-iisc/CPS280/Week - 1/README.md

 8. [Optional] Optionally use [Putty] `(https://www.putty.org/)` to SSH into the system

 ## Section 2: Installing ROS

+Once you are within the Raspberry Pi System your username is 'airl' and password will be `admin`

 1.Install git and curl
 ```
 sudo apt install curl git